openhwgroup/cva6/cv32/tests/core/README.md

 Running the testbench with Cadence Xcelium [xrun](https://www.cadence.com/en_US/home/tools/system-design-and-verification/simulation-and-testbench-verification/xcelium-parallel-simulator.html)
 ----------------------
-Point you environment variable `RISCV` to your RISC-V toolchain.
+Point your environment variable `RISCV` to your RISC-V toolchain.
 Call `make xrun-hello_world` to build and run the testbench with the hello_world test in the custom directory.
 Other rules of interest:
 * `make xrun-firmware` to build and run the testbench with all the testcases in the riscv_tests/ and riscv_compliance_tests/ directories.